School @ Decision Theatre Lab

 The project Schule@DecisionTheatreLab aims to introduce students to the exciting and fascinating research of application-driven mathematics, to decrease inhibitions about mathematics and science, and to awaken a greater understanding of the importance of mathematics for our society and future.

-To this end, we will develop a new interactive format with which students can gain insights into mathematical research.
+Hence, the students dive into a manifold of real-life mathematics and have an hands-on experience in an open-minded environment.
 At the same time, the relevance of mathematical modelling for decision-making processes will be highlighted.
 For the forecasts that arise from mathematical modelling can have a considerable influence on measures by politics and economy that are decided for citizens.

 For science, the project offers the opportunity to learn from the students’ perspective.
 Modelling important societal issues is a rather new research area field, and details in the model are often not determined—as is with the modelling of complex physical systems.
 New ideas from everyday life and feedback on which aspects are considered more or less important can play a big role in improving models.
 Therefore, the project aims to facilitate science communication in two directions: on the one hand, bringing mathematics closer to students; on the other hand, developing a method that makes it possible to include practical perspectives in the mathematical models.

-• sustainable mobility (completed) and
+• Sustainable mobility

 Funding by Berlin University Alliance (BUA)